File Room vs. Import

 - If you have a date field(s) in your metadata load file, it is suggested they are formatted as YYYY-MM-DD HH:MM:SS in order to properly sort documents by date once imported.

-- Assign Custodian on Import.
+- When possible, assign Custodian on import.

 - Experienced users can expect to be able to get through 30 GB of imports over a 24 hour period.